Ravens' Harbaugh: Safe tackling norm for most

 Asked how he keeps up with the numerous rules changes made by the NFL this offseason, Harbaugh said with a smile, "I've been accused of not keeping track of the rules changes, right?"

-He was playfully alluding to the time Patriots quarterback Tom Brady told the Ravens to "study the playbook" after Harbaugh objected to what he called a "substitution trick" by New England in a 2014 AFC divisional playoff game.
+He was playfully alluding to the time Patriots quarterback Tom Brady told the Ravens to "study the rule book" after Harbaugh objected to what he called a "substitution trick" by New England in a 2014 AFC divisional playoff game.